MassDo/Projet3/game_executable/lib/email/architecture.rst

 are primarily text operations (except for binary payloads of course), the model stores all text data as unicode strings.
 Un-decodable binary inside text data is handled by using the `surrogateescape` error handler of the ASCII codec.
-As with the binary fichiernames the error handler was introduced to handle, this allows the email package to "carry" the binary data received during parsing along until the output stage, at which time it is regenerated in its original form.
+As with the binary filenames the error handler was introduced to handle, this allows the email package to "carry" the binary data received during parsing along until the output stage, at which time it is regenerated in its original form.